 Geology Hike, Alder Springs

 Join the Deschutes Land Trust and Derek Loeb for a geology hike to Alder Springs and the confluence of Whychus Creek and the Deschutes River.
-We'll hike from the top of the Crooked River National Grasslands, down to bubbling Alder Springs, and then follow Whychus Creek to where it meets the Deschutes River.
+As we descend into the canyon from the top of the Crooked River National Grasslands, we'll hike to bubbling Alder Springs and then follow Whychus Creek to where it meets the Deschutes River.
 Along the way we'll learn about the unique and very apparent geology of the canyon, and the story of Alder Springs' conservation.
 Registration is required and opens 1 month prior to the event.

 Outing Details + Route